swidler/roam-python/README.md

     The stages are "create_ancient_files", "create_modern_fies", "DMR", "permute", "permutstat", and "plotmethylation".
     The first 2 stages, create_ancient_files and create_modern_files, take text files from the RoAM process and convert them into pickled files that the rest of the process uses.
 They are prerequisites to the other stages.
-They can be run alone or with the other stages, but need not be run more than once for a give group of samples.
+They can be run alone or with the other stages, but need not be run more than once for a given group of samples.
     The DMR step compares the methylation of the samples and finds differentially methylated regions.
 It creates both a text file and a pickled file of the DMR object, for use by the subsequent stages.
     The permute step scrambles up the DMR groups to validate the DMRs found and the permutstat step calculates the